-Knee osteoarthritis cause pain and functional disability worldwide.8 OA frequency increases with the passage of time so strategies are necessary to be taken to reduce the impact of knee osteoarthritis on patients through primary and secondary prevention.9 Osteoarthritis is most common between middle aged populations whose reduced quality of life and loss to productivity leads to high disease cost.
-10 Personal and economic factor cause widespread pain, but its etiology is not exact known.
+Knee osteoarthritis is most common among patients.
+Patients with knee Osteoarthritis usually have pain, brittle bone and felt difficulty during movement.
+Majority of individuals after forty years of age have felt the symptom of knee osteoarthritis.
+Approximately 3.8% of the people around the globe having the knee osteoarthritis which is equalize to two hundred and seventy seven individuals that have been experience the knee osteoarthritis.1-4 Individuals with overweight also have linked with knee osteoarthritis.
+Body over weight affects the knee mechanic or exerts pressure on joint and individuals have complained of arthritis.
+Females are more suffered from Knee osteoarthritis as compared to males due to overweight issues.
+Some studies stated that higher blood pressure and glucose level also affects the knee joint as well as subject with this issue have complained to knee osteoarthritis.
+Knee osteoarthritis cause pain and functional disability worldwide.
+Osteoarthritis frequency increases with the passage of time so strategies are necessary to be taken to reduce the impact of knee osteoarthritis on patients through primary and secondary prevention.
+Osteoarthritis is most common between middle aged populations whose reduced quality of life and loss to productivity leads to high disease cost.
+Personal and economic factor cause widespread pain, but its etiology is not exact known.
 Longitudinal studies describe that anxiety, cognitive decline, poor sleep, and multi joint osteoarthritis, poor health-related quality of life (QOL) baseline pain status, older age and a family history of chronic pain all are the risk factor for widespread pain.
-However both non modifiable and modifiable risk factors have been recognized but exact mechanisms through which these risk factors may lead to widespread pain have not been investigated.
-11 A crosssectional study of patients with knee osteoarthritis show a relation among high pain severity and low-grade radiographic knee OA12, declared that may be pain itself rather than structural pathology may lead to widespread pain.
+However, both non modifiable and modifiable risk factors have been recognized but exact mechanisms through which these risk factors may lead to widespread pain have not been investigated.
+A cross-sectional study of patients with knee osteoarthritis show a relation among high pain severity and low-grade radiographic knee Osteoarthritis, declared that may be pain itself rather than structural pathology may lead to widespread pain.
 Hamstring muscle played important role in maintenance of knee joint function during walking or any physical activity.
 Hamstrings muscle produced the hip extension and knee flexion there are many factors that cause or linked with knee osteoarthritis.
 But the reason to conducted this study have to evaluated the subjects demographic characteristic either have linked with or not to hamstring flexibility in knee osteoarthritis because subjects occupational level and activity level both have impact on knee joint or muscle activity and disturbed their knee joint mechanic and articular joint as well as bone.
-So, the objective of this study was to evaluate either the subject's characteristic have association with knee osteoarthritis or not.
+So, the purpose of this study was to evaluate either the subject's characteristic have association with knee osteoarthritis or not.